nekoscythe/croco_scripts/README.md

     *   Use `./add_branch` to create subtests for different configurations or scenarios.
     *   Use `./remove_test` to remove a test case that is no longer needed.
 8.  **Synchronize with remote environments (optional):**
-    *   Use `./sync_configs`, `./sync_project`, and `./sync_symlinks` to synchronize the project directory and configuration files between your workstation and a remote HPC environment.
+    *   Use `./sync_configs`, `./sync_project`, and `./sync_symlinks` to synchronize the project directory and configuration files between the workstation and the remote Jubail HPC environment.

-By following this workflow and utilizing the provided scripts, you can efficiently manage and execute a large suite of tests for your numerical model.